Anon4You/kalilinux/README.md

 ## Run kali desktop on termux-x11

-- Execute `kalilinux` in termux and login into kali shell then
+- Execute `kalilinux` in termux and login into kali shell then,
+run:
 ```bash
 x11-start
 ```